dcooney/instant-images/README.txt

 5. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 7.0.1 - January 4, 2025 =
+* FIX: Fixed issue with Instant Instant causing issues on Search and Filter (Plugin) pages in the WordPress admin.

 = 7.0.0 - November 22, 2024 =
 * NEW: Added Giphy integration!